Woodlice and waterlice atlas

 4 species of waterlice and 40 species of woodlice occur outdoors in the study area.
 Some of these species are ubiquitous, while others are much rarer.
 In addition a further 12 ‘alien’ species occur in artificial climates such as glasshouses.
 Overall this atlas presents 69,633 records for waterlice and 85,950 records for woodlice.

-Separate accounts for each species include a distribution map and discussion of distribution and habitat, including microsites.
+Species accounts feature distribution map and discussion of distribution and habitat (including microsites).
 There is also guidance on how to collect and record these animals.
 Furthermore there are detailed accounts of the overall biology and conservation of isopods.

 This atlas was published with Biological Records Centre.